DinoscapeProgramming/Appify/README.md

 <img src="https://user-images.githubusercontent.com/1402048/104139991-3fd15e00-53af-11eb-8640-3a78a64641dd.png" data-canonical-src="![TTS banner](https://user-images.githubusercontent.com/1402048/104139991-3fd15e00-53af-11eb-8640-3a78a64641dd.png =250x250)
 " width="256" height="256" align="right" />

-# Appify: A tool to turn your sites into apps.
+# APPIFY: A tool to turn your sites into apps.

 Appify is a tiny tool for converting your websites into native desktop apps.
 It's built on the latest version of [Electron](https://github.com/electron/electron), was designed to achieve the best trade-off among user interface and quality.